-for Physical Disorders, see below for Birth Defects, esp Cleft Lip & Palate and other Orofacial Disorders.

 - World Craniofacial Foundation: Helps patients gain access to medical care on a patient-by-patient basis.

 - Disclaimer: The information provided is for reference only.
 It is not an endorsement of any given doctor or group.

-The physician list below includes some of Operation Smile’s credentialed medical volunteers.
+The list below includes some of Operation Smile’s credentialed medical volunteers.
 They practice in the states indicated and have graciously given Operation Smile permission to be listed as resources on the U.S. Care Network.
-They will also appreciate receiving copies of Cleft Heart.
+They will also appreciate receiving copies of Cleft Heart: Chasing Normal.